How Much Value Does a New Roof Add to Your Home?

 Reasons to Install A New Roof

-If you look at your roof and everything seems fine, you might not even consider getting a new roof.
-But the deterioration of your roof isn’t the only reason you should weigh your options.
+If you look at your existing roof and everything seems fine, you might not even consider getting a new roof.
+But an aging roof or visible deterioration isn’t the only reason you should weigh your options.
 A new roof can improve your home’s appearance, give you a chance to upgrade roofing technology, increase your warranty length, solve any annoying problems, and improve your home’s property value.

 1. Improved Your Home’s Appearance

 Even if your roof doesn’t look like it’s about to fall off and cause destruction, a new roof will give you a huge upgrade on appearance.
-Today’s roofing materials are made in a variety of textures and colors, which give homeowners an opportunity to better complement their siding and landscaping.
+Today’s roofing projects use materials made in a variety of textures and colors, giving homeowners an opportunity to better complement their siding, home’s exterior, and landscaping.

 2. Upgrade Roofing Technology

 As energy efficiency continues to grow in importance, roofing materials have started to adapt.
-Now, there are plenty of asphalt shingles available on the market that help reflect solar heat and thus, improve the overall energy efficiency of your home.
+Now, there are plenty of asphalt shingle roof options available on the market that help reflect solar heat and thus, improve the overall energy efficiency of your home.

 3. Increase Warranty Length

-A lot of older roofing warranties only lasted about 15-25 years.
-With the improvement in the technology and material of today’s asphalt, these warranties have gotten longer.
-If you’ve just moved into a new home, this is a great way to give you long-lasting peace of mind before any problems surface.
+A lot of older roofing warranties only lasted about 15–25 years.
+With the improvement in the technology and material of today’s new asphalt shingle roof, these warranties have gotten longer.
+If you’ve just moved into a new home, this is a great way to get long-lasting peace of mind before any problems surface.

 4. Solve Problems

 If you’re already facing roofing problems, a new roof lets you fix everything at once.
+If you notice signs like a sagging roof or missing shingles, it may indicate deeper issues.
 The more severe your roofing problems are, the more it makes sense to get a new roof.
-If you’re unsure about the current condition of your roof, get a professional roof inspection and go from there.
+If you’re unsure about your existing roof’s condition, get a professional roof inspection.

 5. Improve Your Home’s Property Value